 Stolt Tankers is a sub-division of Stolt-Nielsen Limited, a leading global provider of integrated storage and transportation solutions for bulk liquid chemicals, edible oils, acids, and other specialty liquids.

 The WFW Hong Kong Maritime team was led Partner Christoforos Bisbikos, supported by Registered Foreign Lawyer (Malaysia) Siu Ting Lee and Legal Assistant Xiaoheng Lin.
-WFW Singapore Senior Associate Rod Cameron also assisted.
+Former WFW Senior Associate Rod Cameron also assisted.

 Christoforos commented: “The successful roll out of this transaction, the first of this kind undertaken by Stolt Tankers, demonstrates that the flexibility of Chinese leasing structures is making them increasingly attractive to reputable western shipping companies.
 We’re delighted to have been involved in this major, multi-vessel transaction which we were able to help complete within a very tight timeline”.